8 Better Alternatives to Payday Loans

-When you're facing a financial crunch, traditional short-term lending options might seem like the answer.
-But here's what many people don't realize: these loans can cost you far more than you bargained for.
+When you're facing a financial crunch, traditional short term lending options might seem like the answer.
+But here's what many people don't realize: payday loans can cost you far more than you bargained for.
 The fees can equal yearly rates of 400% or more.
 You could end up paying back double or triple what you borrowed.
 That $500 emergency can quickly snowball into a $1,500 problem.

 The cycle is all too common - you borrow to cover an expense, struggle to repay the full amount, then need another loan just to stay afloat.
 Research shows that 80% of these borrowers end up renewing or taking out another loan within two weeks.
-It's exhausting, expensive, and completely avoidable with the right alternatives.
+It's exhausting, expensive and completely avoidable with the right payday loan alternatives.

 Installment Options: Structured Relief